sanzgiri/silent_lucidity/help_settings.md

 ## Overview
 Lucidity estimates REM windows using sleep stages, heart rate trends, optional HRV and respiratory rate signals, and a motion stillness gate.
 It is a heuristic, not a medical tool.
+If sleep stages arrive after waking, the app falls back to session start or stillness onset and uses historical REM timing to estimate windows.

 ## Monitoring
 - Low Power: Increases cue interval minimums, slows motion polling, and skips workout sessions to save battery.
 Heart rate updates may be less frequent.